matthewrstone/boltshop/guide/baseline/scheduled-task.md

   3. Save windows.pp.
 If the vscode puppet plugin detects any errors, please read and resolve them before continuing.

-  4. From your powershell prompt in the repo root directory, run `bolt plan run wsp::baseline::windows -t windows`
+  4. From your powershell prompt in the repo root directory, run `bolt plan run boltshop::baseline::windows -t windows`

   5. We should see the changed items in the summary report.